Move Welcome to Omarchy

 Getting Started

 Omarchy is installed using an ISO.
-It's designed for a dedicated drive, so dual-booting should only happen if you have two disks in your machine.
+It's designed for a dedicated drive, so dual-booting requires two disks in your machine (unless you do a manual install to work around this).
 The installation will wipe the selected drive and use full-disk encryption, so be sure to take a backup before using an existing drive!

 Remember that many PCs ship with Secure Boot and/or TPM on in the BIOS.
 You have to turn these off to be able to install Omarchy.
 They're Microsoft security schemes meant for Windows and Microsoft-affiliated Linux distributions.